What is a cashless economy?

 These systems include systems similar to the prevailing decentralized cryptocurrencies with inroads to the centralized systems.
 The problem with this system is instability.

 Nobody wants to constantly imagine that the value of their digital coins may be dramatically wiped out during the next dive.

 The genie is out of the bottle and the threat of hard cash becoming an antique grows bigger every day.

 The best we can hope for is that decentralized currencies will stick around as an alternative.
 Consequently, you can keep some of your transactions private.

-Make no mistake, the centralized systems will still register that some amount was taken in and out off the system.
-However, it will not register details you purchased outside.
-This way, you get to preserve some of your flexibility, privacy, freedom and dignity too 😊.
+Make no mistake, the centralized systems will still register that some amount was taken in and out of the system.
+However, it will not register the details you purchased outside.
+This way, you get to preserve some of your flexibility, privacy, freedom, and dignity too 😊.